U.S., Mexico reach NAFTA deal as pressure turns to Canada

 Negotiations between the three trade partners have dragged on for more than a year and repeated threats by Trump that he would ditch the 1994 accord have roiled financial markets, putting pressure on the Mexican peso and the Canadian dollar.

-The Mexico-U.S. discussions focused on crafting new rules for the automotive industry, which Trump has put at the heart of his drive to rework the pact he has repeatedly described as a “disaster” for American workers.
+“Millions of jobs in Texas depend on an updated NAFTA, and it’s important that we get this right,” said Senator John Cornyn, the No. 2 Republican in the Senate.

+Republican lawmaker Kevin Brady, chairman of the tax and trade-focused Ways and Means Committee, called on Canada to return to talks quickly “with the aim of concluding a modern, seamless three-way agreement.”

-Canada would continue to negotiate, but would only sign a new agreement that is good for the country, a spokesman for Canadian Foreign Minister Chrystia Freeland said.
+Canada plans to continue to negotiate, but would only sign a new agreement that is good for the country, a spokesman for Canadian Foreign Minister Chrystia Freeland said.
+Trump said he would talk to Canadian Prime Minister Justin Trudeau soon.

 The United States, Mexico and Canada do more than 1 trillion dollars in trade between them every year.
 The announcement of a U.S.-Mexico agreement lifted financial markets.
-Trump said he would talk to Canadian Prime Minister Justin Trudeau soon.
-A senior U.S. trade official said there are hopes that a final three-nation accord can be reached by Friday.

 Trudeau spoke to Pena Nieto on Sunday and shared their commitment to reaching a successful conclusion of NAFTA “for all three parties” the prime minister’s office said.

-Pena Nieto said on Twitter that he had urged Canada to return to the talks with the aim of concluding a three-nation accord “this week.”
+The Trump administration said the deal improves labor provisions.
+The Mexico-U.S. discussions focused on crafting new rules for the automotive industry, which Trump has put at the heart of his drive to rework the pact he has repeatedly described as a “disaster” for American workers.

 Matt Blunt, president of the American Automotive Policy Council, which represents General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV (FCHA.MI), said the group was optimistic about the new deal, though it was still reviewing the details.

-The U.S.-Mexico deal would require 75 percent of auto content to be made in the NAFTA region, up from the current level of 62.5 percent, a second U.S. official said.
-A draft fact sheet specified the content would be made in the United States and Mexico.
+The deal would require 75 percent of auto content to be made in the NAFTA region, up from the current level of 62.5 percent, a U.S. trade official said.
+A fact sheet describing the bilateral agreement specified the content would be made in the United States and Mexico.

-The deal also would require 40 percent to 45 percent of auto content to be made by workers earning at least $16 per hour, the second official said.
+The deal also would require 40 percent to 45 percent of auto content to be made by workers earning at least $16 per hour.

-“We are now inviting the Canadians in as well and hope that we can reach a fair and successful conclusion with them as well,” a senior U.S. trade official told Reuters in an interview.

-“There are still issues with Canada but I think they could be resolved very quickly,” the official said.
+The United States and Mexico also agreed to a 16-year lifespan for the North American Free Trade agreement, with a review every six years that can extend the pact for 16 years, U.S. Trade Representative Lighthizer said.

+The plan would not contain an automatic expiration for NAFTA as proposed in the prior U.S. demand for a “sunset clause.”
+Mexico also agreed to eliminate dispute settlement panels for certain anti-dumping cases, a move that could complicate talks with Canada.

 U.S., Mexican and Canadian stocks opened higher on Monday on optimism about a trade deal.